bjovanceva/AccommodationsApp/README.md

 This is an application for reserving accommodations.
 Hosts can add, edit, or delete accommodations, while users can add them to a temporary reservation list and then confirm the reservation.
-The technologies used are Java, Spring Boot, and React.
+The technologies used are Java, Spring Boot, JavaScript and React.